If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Star Get!

-The Japanese version of the game announces "STAR GET!" when a Star is collected, and "GRAND STAR GET!" when a Grand Star is collected.
+The Japanese version of the game announces "STAR GET !" or "GRAND STAR GET !" (with a space between the word "GET" and the exclamation point) when a Star or Grand Star is collected, respectively.
 In the English version, the grammar and capitalization were cleaned up to read "You got a Star!" and "You got a Grand Star!".
 However, this change was reverted for the Korean version.
 A similar change occurred in Super Mario Sunshine, where "SHINE GET!" was changed to "SHINE!" for the non-Japanese versions.
-(The Chinese version changed the text from English to Chinese.
-It didn't do anything else).
+The Chinese version changed the text from English to Chinese.
+It didn't do anything else.

 Japanese/Korean English Chinese